sejal-bansal/8710-project-game/README.md

 As a user, I would like to:

 * See a visually appealing, intuitive, challenging, fun game!
-* Be able to be 'competitive' and beat my own scores.
+* I want to be rated based on my performance
 * Click on any card as first card and clicked card should turn.
 * Click any card as second card and clicked card should turn.
-* Be given rewarding feedback when cards match (colour change and sound feedback) and cards remain visible.
+* Want to restart the game at any time.
-* See cards flip back when there is no match, and be given feedback to indicate no match.
+* Want the game to be responsive so I can play on both mobile and desktop devices..
-* Know the number of moves I have made so far and how long it has been since I started the game.
+* The game to have a Halloween theme to match the title
-* Get confirmation and performance feedback when the game is finished.
+* Get confirmation and performance feedback when the game is completed.
-* Grading system to encourage the user to try to beat own score (eg. success, pass, fail)
+* Want to play at different difficulty levels.
-* Have the option to play again, and reset card deck.
+* See a main menu so that I can choose to start the game or view instructions

 <!-- *** -->